EinsteinToolkit/www.cactuscode.org/projects/cafunwave/params.md

 DESC

-\"Maximum in y-direction of the window to be read\"
+"Maximum in y-direction of the window to be read"

 LOWER BOUND